-Notes: This figure shows coefficients and 95% confidence intervals from regressing different wealth and investment measures on psychological characteristics.
-It shows coefficients and 95% confidence intervals from regressing each of non-land assets, input expenditure, labour supply and education expenditure, respectively, on the standardised aspirations index and other variables.
-The first column shows the coefficients on the aspirations index from bivariate regressions.
-The second column shows the coefficients on the aspirations index controlling for respondent age, education, marital status, household size, number of school-aged members, county fixed effects and (except for the top row) asset value and consumption.
-The third column shows the coefficients on the aspirations index controlling for the same variables and the psychological characteristics shown in Figure 1.
-The fourth column shows the coefficients on the aspirations index controlling for the same variables as in the second column, plus respondent fixed effects.
+The four vertically stacked panels show coefficients and 95% confidence intervals from regressing a wealth proxy (non-land assets) and three investment measures (input expenditure, labour supply and education expenditure) on the standardised aspirations index and other variables.
+Within each panel, the first column shows the coefficients on the aspirations index from bivariate regressions; the second column shows the coefficients on the aspirations index controlling for respondent age, education, marital status, household size, number of school-aged members, county fixed effects and (except for the top panel) asset value and consumption; the third column shows the coefficients on the aspirations index controlling for the same variables and the psychological characteristics shown in Figure 1; and the fourth column shows the coefficients on the same variables as in the second column, plus respondent fixed effects.

 All asset and investment measures are defined in the footnote below Table 1.
 The aspirations index and psychological measures are defined in Section 3.1.
 All regressions use the endline placebo group data with the top percentiles of expectations, investment, assets, and consumption trimmed.
 Sample size is 1376 to 1747 depending on the choice of controls and investment measure.
 The smaller sample sizes are for education expenditure, as this is set to missing for households with no school-aged children.
 The confidence intervals are estimated using heteroskedasticity-robust standard errors.